SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 If a team believes there is delivery pressure today and tests can be added tomorrow, then the team needs to be sure of one thing - "That tomorrow is never coming".

 ### Mentions
-I would like to thank [Gurpreet Luthra](https://life-lessons.in/) for providing feedback on the article.
-Thank you Gurpreet.
+I would like to thank [Gurpreet Luthra](https://life-lessons.in/) and [Unmesh Joshi](https://github.com/unmeshjoshi) for providing feedback on the article.
+Thank you Gurpreet and Unmesh.